-A conviction review application is important both to the applicant and to society.
-It may be the last chance to correct a wrongful conviction.
+A criminal conviction review process is an important component of a well-functioning justice system.
+A review may be the last chance to correct a potential miscarriage of justice.
 Each application is assessed conscientiously and thoroughly in recognition of this fact.
-There are four stages in the process:

-When your conviction review application is received, it is first reviewed to ensure that it is complete.
-You or the person acting on your behalf (e.g. your lawyer) will be informed as to whether the application is complete or not.
-Once the application is complete, a CCRG lawyer will examine the information you have provided and compare it with trial and appellate court records.
+When a conviction review application is received by the Department of Justice, it is first reviewed to ensure that it is complete.
+The applicant or the person acting on their behalf (e.g. a lawyer) is informed as to whether the application is complete.
+Once the application is complete, the file is assigned to Criminal Conviction Review Group (CCRG) counsel for preliminary assessment.

-Depending on the type of information you provide, the investigation could involve any of the following:
+Depending on the nature of an individual’s application, the investigation could involve any of the following:

-- Consulting police agencies, prosecutors who were involved in the original prosecution, and defence lawyers who were involved in the trial and the appeals.
+- Consulting police agencies, prosecutors, and defence lawyers that were involved with the case; and:

-How long this investigation will take depends on the complexity of the case and the availability of the evidence.
+Witnesses and documents may be subpoenaed when necessary.
+The length of the investigation will depend on the complexity of the case and the availability of the evidence.

 Decision by the Minister

-At this final stage of the conviction review process, the CCRG or outside lawyer will forward the following to the Minister of Justice:
+At this final stage of the conviction review process, CCRG counsel will forward the following to the Minister of Justice:

-- All the submissions that you have made.
+- All the submissions that have been made;

-- A memorandum of legal advice prepared by the lawyer who investigated the application.
+- A confidential memorandum of legal advice prepared by CCRG counsel.

-The Minister will then review all of this material and decide whether, on the basis of the facts and the law, your application should be dismissed or allowed.
+The Minister will then review all of this material and decide whether, on the basis of the facts and the law, an application should be dismissed or allowed.

-If the Minister is not convinced there has been a miscarriage of justice, the Minister will dismiss the application and inform you of the decision.
+If the Minister is not convinced there has been a miscarriage of justice, the Minister will dismiss the application and inform the applicant of the decision.